DjangoGirls/tutorial/en/python_introduction/README.md

 ```python
 print('Hello, Django girls!')
 ```

+> **Note** You should notice one of the coolest thing about code editors: colours!
+In the Python console, everything was the same colour, but now you should see that the `print` function is a different colour from the string inside it.
+That's called "syntax highlighting", and it's a really useful helping hand when coding.
+Watch out for the colour of things, and you'll get a hint for when you forget to close a string, or make a typo in a keyword name (like the `def` in a function, which we'll see below).
+This is one of the reasons we use a code editor :)

 Obviously, you're a pretty seasoned python developer now, so feel free to write some code that you've learned today.